pybind/pybind11/README.rst

 pybind11 can map the following core C++ features to Python:

--  Functions accepting and returning custom data structures per value, reference, or pointer
+-  Functions accepting and returning custom data structures per value, reference, or pointer.
--  Instance methods and static methods
+-  Instance methods and static methods.
--  Overloaded functions
+-  Overloaded functions.
--  Instance attributes and static attributes
+-  Instance attributes and static attributes.
--  Arbitrary exception types
+-  Arbitrary exception types.
--  Enumerations
+-  Enumerations.
--  Callbacks
+-  Callbacks.
--  Iterators and ranges
+-  Iterators and ranges.
--  Custom operators
+-  Custom operators.
--  Single and multiple inheritance
+-  Single and multiple inheritance.
--  STL data structures
+-  STL data structures.
--  Smart pointers with reference counting like ``std::shared_ptr``
+-  Smart pointers with reference counting like ``std::shared_ptr``.
--  Internal references with correct reference counting
+-  Internal references with correct reference counting.
--  C++ classes with virtual (and pure virtual) methods can be extended in Python
+-  C++ classes with virtual (and pure virtual) methods can be extended in Python.

 Goodies
 -------